isaquepim/isaquepim.github.io/_teaching/2023-2-ContinuousOptmization.md

 Here's a link to professor's [Vincent](https://www.vincentgyg.com/teaching) personal website.
 There you can find lecture notes and exercise sheets.

-Here's some reference that you can find online for free [Boyd and Vandenberghe](https://web.stanford.edu/~boyd/cvxbook/) (I personally studied from this book when I took the course).
+Here's some reference that you can find online for free [Boyd and Vandenberghe](https://web.stanford.edu/~boyd/cvxbook/) with a [solution manual](https://egrcc.github.io/docs/math/cvxbook-solutions.pdf)(I personally studied from this book when I took the course).
 If you find useful to watch recorded lectures, Stanford has some available online from their [Convex Optimization I (EE 364A)](https://www.youtube.com/playlist?list=PL3940DD956CDF0622) course.